AlexanderHOtt/markdown/Intermediate.md

 Or inline expressions: $y = x^2 + 2x + \frac{8}{3}$.
 ```

-The last option is rendering an image of the equations and displaing them as images.
+The last option is rendering images of the equations and displaing them as images.

 # 3. Keyboard Symbols